|Nutritional Guidelines (per serving)|

-The Aperol spritz is one of the best ways to enjoy the Italian apéritif.
+Aperol spritz is one of the best ways to enjoy this Italian apéritif.
 For most people, Aperol is too bittersweet to drink straight, but some enjoy it with a twist of orange.
 In its signature cocktail, the liqueur's distinct orange flavor is simultaneously softened and enhanced with prosecco and soda.
 It's a splendid and refreshing drink with a cheery, bright orange color, tons of sparkle, and an invigorating citrus taste that tantalizes the taste buds.

-Called the "Aperol spritz ritual," there's a certain order to the pour for this recipe: The ice goes in first, then the prosecco, followed by Aperol and a splash of soda.
+Called the "Aperol spritz ritual," there's a certain order to the pour for this recipe.
+First the ice, then the prosecco, followed by Aperol and a splash of soda.
 By pouring the Italian sparkling wine before the liqueur, the Aperol will not settle and there's no need to stir the drink.
 Just leave the mixing to the bubbles of the wine and soda.
 Garnish with an orange slice for a classic look.

 Gather the ingredients.